-Japan’s emperor turns 60, offers sympathy to virus patients
+Japan emperor’s 60th birthday overshadowed by virus fears

 Experts say the infection in Japan is in the early stages of acceleration, prompting the government to prepare for a further spread of the virus.

-A series of events, including concerts, athletic events and festivals, have been canceled, with some people starting to question whether Japan can host this summer’s Tokyo Olympics as planned.
+A series of concerts, athletic events and festivals have been scrapped, with some people starting to question whether Japan can host this summer’s Tokyo Olympics as planned.

 Naruhito, citing his fond memories of Tokyo’s first Olympics, which he saw at age 4, said he hopes to see this summer’s games carried out successfully.